Process map templates

 When to use the process mapping template

-This process map template is set up to help teams increase efficiency.
+These process map examples are set up to help teams increase efficiency.
 By seeing a process laid out on the page, teams can identify areas for improvement: how to streamline the process, improve communication, and create better documentation.
 Use process mapping tools when you need to assign stakeholders, define ownership and boundaries, clarify responsibilities, and establish metrics.

 The goal of process mapping is to break down your project so that your teammates understand your objectives and how you plan to achieve them.
 By dividing the project into stages, you can avoid misunderstandings and ensure everyone is aligned before moving forward.
 Follow these steps to use the process map template: